Laura Angela Collins: Career

 Collins issued a Retention of Records Bill 2019 submission to the Minister of Education and Skills.
-Collins and her mother continues to publicly push for a apology to be issued to her community In November 2020 she said to the Echo Live in regards to the Mother and baby home commission: "I hope that the report will be transparent and that people get the access to information that they deserve.
+Collins and her mother continue to publicly push for an apology to be issued to their community.
+In November 2020 she said to the Echo Live in regards to the Mother and baby home commission: "I hope that the report will be transparent and that people get the access to information that they deserve.
 Throughout the years, it has all been about secrecy."
 Collins and her mother Mary believe that her grandmother Angela was "one of many Traveller women who ended up in Irish institutions," and they wonder why this has not been recognized. she said "her mother, grandmother and other Travellers who were put into industrial schools, Magdalene laundries and other institutions should receive an apology from the State for what they went through."

+In October 2021, Collins created a campaign called Stop Traveller Hate for Hate Crime Awareness Week in response to concerns that social media platforms are either ignorant of the effects of racism against Gypsy, Roma, and Traveller people or do not view it as an important enough issue to address urgently.
+The campaign lobbied TikTok, Facebook, Twitter, and YouTube, urging them to take hate speech against Gypsies, Roma, and Travellers seriously.

+In July 2023, Collins joined the Traveller Movement as the Women’s Equality Intern, where she worked within the organisation to support the development of the Women’s Empowerment Network (WEN), campaigned against gender-based violence, and worked towards equality for Traveller women.
+Soon after starting this role, she transitioned into the position of Partnerships Coordinator.
+In this role she led on projects, including the development of toolkits for schools about Gypsies, Roma, and Travellers, and the creation of an inspirational historical timeline highlighting notable Romany Gypsy, Roma, and Traveller women.

+On September 2023, Collins organised a screening of Never Going to Beat You at the Irish Embassy in London, focusing on domestic abuse within the Irish Traveller and Romani communities.
+Following the film, Collins participated in a panel discussion, addressing the importance of educating young people about healthy relationships, and the need for more support for those affected by abuse.
+The event aimed to raise awareness and stimulate important conversations around these issues.

+On November 30th 2024, in response to the treatment of Romany Gypsies and Travellers by Greater Manchester police during the Manchester Christmas markets, Collins organised a protest in London to call for an end to systemic prejudice, as well as for accountability and reform.
+On the day of the protest, Collins said: “We are demanding accountability for the systemic problem of discrimination and police violence against our communities.
+We are calling for a full investigation into these abuses and immediate changes to ensure our communities are treated with dignity, respect, and equality.”

 Awards

-In 2019, Collins won the first ever Traveller Pride award (which is arranged by the Irish Traveller Movement), in the intersectionality category, in which was awarded to her by Catherine Corless.
+In 2019 Collins won the first ever Traveller Pride award (arranged by the Irish Traveller Movement), in the intersectionality category, which was awarded to her by Catherine Corless.